Phi features: Gender

 English is a language that does not have nominal phrases that belong to a gender class where agreement of other elements in the phrase is required.
 Dutch is another language that only differentiates between neuter and the common gender.
 Many other languages of the world do have gender classes.
 German, for example, has three genders; feminine, masculine and neuter.
 For a Romance language like Italian, there are feminine and masculine genders.
 Inflections on the adjectives and determiners are used for gender agreement within the pronominal phrase.

 English only expresses gender when the pronoun addresses a specific person who semantically belongs to a certain gender.
 See the table below for Pronominal Case Forms in English under 3 sg. fem/masc.

-Case

-The phi-feature of case is explicit in English only for pronominal forms (see the picture of the table for Pronominal Case Forms in English).
-English is not a language that has inflectional case forms for proper nouns.

-The bolded forms show the irregular pattern.

-German is a language that exhibits some inflectional case forms on nouns.
-It also obligatorily displays case forms on its determiners: